Griot’s Garage G-9 vs. Porter Cable 7424XP – Which One Is Better Polisher?

 What I like most about the Griot’s Garage G-9 is the fact that this is a super quiet polisher.
 You won’t be bothered by the sound this fella produces.

-On the back of the G-9 polisher, there is a detachable power cord which makes it easy pretty easy to store.
-The electrical cord is 10-foot long and you won’t have to use any extensions.
+On the back of the G-9 polisher, there is a detachable power cord which makes it pretty easy to store.
+The electrical cord is 10 feet long and you won’t have to use any extensions.

 The main issue that you can encounter when you first polish a car is that you can damage the paint if you stay in one spot for too long.
 However, the Griot’s Garage G-9 polisher has an innovative design that allows fresh air to be pulled through the air intakes and forced onto the pad and on the car paint preventing it from overheating and damaging.